translate/translate/docs/commands/pofilter_tests.rst

 kdecomments
 -----------

-checks to ensure that no KDE style comments appear in the translation
+Checks to ensure that no KDE style comments appear in the translation

 KDE style translator comments appear in PO files as ``"_: comment\n"``.
 New translators often translate the comment.
 This test tries to identify instances